RattleyCooper/Oyster/README.md

 you are using, you may not be able to use the `chunks` flag.

-A lot of commands can be implemented with a client-side plugin, however in certain cases a `server` plugin, or Oyster `shell` plugin would be required for more advanced functionality(downloading files, editing files remotely).
+A lot of commands can be implemented with a client-side plugin, however in certain cases an `outgoing` plugin, or Oyster `shell` plugin would be required for more advanced functionality(downloading files, editing files remotely).